 - You could experiment and create a fan or espalier, similar to fruit tree training.
 This is best done with hardy varieties and done over several years to create a truly impressive flowering wall shrub.

 - It’s easy to train a standard fuchsia (long bare stem with a lollipop canopy), but it can take 18 months to achieve.
-We’ll be posting more in-depth instructions for this method – watch this space.
+For more in-depth instructions, see our full article on growing a fuchsia standard.

 - Feeding: Fresh compost should supply enough nutrients for 4-6 weeks of growth.
 Start to offer a balanced liquid feed after this time, once or twice a month through the season.
 Alternatively, for fuss-free feeding with impressive results, mix our long lasting Incredibloom® plant food with your compost at planting time for 7 months of controlled feeding.

-- Watering: Keep composts and soils moist at all times.
-In the height of summer, baskets and small containers may need watering twice daily – do this early morning and late evening to avoid scorching foliage.
+- Watering: Keep compost and soil moist at all times.
+In the height of summer, baskets and small containers may need watering twice daily – do this early morning and late evening to avoid scorching the foliage.

-- Deadheading: Look for faded blooms every time you go past you plants – the more you remove the more your plants will bloom.
+- Deadheading: Look for faded blooms every time you go past your plants – the more you remove, the more your plants will bloom.

 Try a little tenderness!

 While there are some fantastic hardy fuchsias available it’s usually the tender varieties that provide the most impressive floral displays.
 You can overwinter container plants in a frost-free location for re-using the following year – but you might not need to!
 Tender varieties are getting tougher and tougher and you may find they’ll survive winter in your garden soil with little to no protection.